neolee7300/python_land/projects/dictionary/README.md

-A python program that grab words' explanation from online dictionaries.
+== A python program that grab words' explanation from online dictionaries.

+# ToDo
+  1.  current wrapper for dict is ugly.
+I just want a dict with extra methods.
+I want wm_db[key] instead of wm_db.dict_db[key]
+  1.  current dict_db.dict file is huge (1xxM) , Need better way to handle it.

+# Goal
 The results were stored in a single large dict variable.
 The key is the word, the value is a class that stores both the meanings, counts and the times (To be added) that word has been checked.